sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

     > To match the desired order, a control activity has to be added to search for a match to its order number.
 The **Condition** activity is the activity that you will add.
 In this condition, you will check if the order number entered in the **Form** is available in data read from Excel in **Step 2**.

 3. To add the condition:
-    - Click on the canvas,
+    - Click on the canvas.
-    - in Automation Details search for the activity **Condition**,
+    - In Automation Details search for the activity **Condition**.
     - Drag and Drop the activity inside the **For Each** block.

     <!-- border -->![001](030.png)

-4. Choose **Condition**, select 3 dots next to Condition Expression field, select **Edit Formula**.
+4. Choose **Condition**, select three dots next to Condition Expression field, select **Edit Formula**.

     <!-- border -->![001](031.png)

 5. A pop up window appears to enter the condition expression:
-    - You can enter this expression manually or you can expand the **Variables** list and select the given variables to form the expression: `Step0.OrderNumber === Step5.currentMember.orderNumber`,
+    - You can enter this expression manually or you can expand the **Variables** list and select the given variables to form the expression: `Step0.OrderNumber === Step5.currentMember.orderNumber`.
     - Select the **Save Expression** button.

     <!-- border -->![001](032.png)